mrugesh1999/ENPM_673/Homework_1/README.md

   	This file includes python program solution for Homework 1 for
 	UMD ENPM 673 Spring 2021 batch.
 The folders consists of python program along with some generated outputs as .png image.

+	These files are executable:
+		Part_1.py
+		Part_2.py
+		Homography.py

+	All other files are either pictures of generated output or the the media files.
 ## Requirements
        ***Important*************************************************
        *Change the path of the video in cv2.VideoCapture() function*